chiwanpark/homepage/pages/index.md

 ## Me

 My name is Chiwan Park.
 I'm a master's student majoring in Computer Science and Engineering at [Seoul National University](http://en.snu.ac.kr/).
 I'm advised by [U Kang](http://datalab.snu.ac.kr/~ukang).
 My research interests include large-scale graph processing and scalable machine learning.
-You can download my curriculum vitae from [here](http://j.mp/chiwanpark-cv).
+You can see my curriculum vitae and short biography from [here](/curriculum-vitae.html).

 I prefer to use Python, Java or Scala for my projects.
 Sometimes I use C/C++, Objective-C, Javascript, and PHP if need be.